datumnova/duckdb_onelake/README.md

     - Credentials picked up from the Azure CLI logged in user.
 - Connect to OneLake workspaces and lakehouses.
 - Attach multiple lakehouses from the same OneLake workspace.
-- Set a default lakehouse for queries as a schema.
+- Set a default lakehouse.schema for queries .
 - Query Delta and Iceberg tables stored in OneLake lakehouses with SQL syntax.

 ### Current Limitations